Corporal Walter CROOKES – ‘C’ Company

 Personal: Walter was born on 13th November 1893 probably at 29 Thomas Street, Eccleshall Bierlow, Sheffield, Yorkshire.
 He was the son of Walter (Pen and Pocket Blade Forger) and Mary Elizabeth (née Eaton) Crookes (below).
 He had 2 older sisters, Polly and Sarah Ellen, and a younger brother, Arthur (see Footnote below).

 In 1901 (Census RG 13/4348) the family had moved to 16 Egerton Street, Eccleshall Bierlow.
-Before the next Census, however, Walter and his younger brother, Arthur, lost the rest of their family.
+Before the next Census, however, Walter and his younger brother, Arthur, born 19th July 1897, lost the rest of their family.

 Walter’s two sisters both died as teenagers, Polly, aged 18, in 1908 and Sarah, aged 16, in 1909.

 They were discharged 1907 but readmitted until, in Arthur’s case, 1914 at which time he enlisted in the York and Lancaster Regiment.

 Walter likely left at an earlier time but there is no record of when he was discharged.
 Mary Elizabeth and her daughters, Polly and Sarah Ellen, died in the workhouse, Polly in the December quarter 1908 and Sarah Ellen on 17th June 1909.

 The photo left, shows the two surviving brothers, Walter and Arthur, in later life.
 (Courtesy, Arthur’s daughter-in-law, Alice.)

 In the March quarter 1925 Walter married Dora Adelaide Pickering in the Ashton District, Lancashire.